How to Identify the Annonaceae or Custard Apple Family

 So far in North America, I have only photographed Asimina triloba, the morphology photos above show pictures of that species.
 When I cover more species, I will add more pictures here.

-Large shrub or small tree growing to 11 m with simple alternate-spirally arranged obovatelanceolate leaves 25 – 30 cm long with a cuneate base, acute tip, and entire margin.
+A large shrub or small tree growing to 11 m with simple, alternate-spirally arranged obovatelanceolate leaves 25 – 30 cm long with a cuneate base, acute tip, and entire margin.
 Leaves smell similar to green bell peppers if bruised.
-Flowers are red-purple or maroon, 3 – 5 cm wide, borne singly on stout hairy axillary peduncles, appearing with or before the leaves in spring.
-Fruit is a large yellowish to brown berry 5 – 15 cm long and 20 – 510g that is edible and sweet.
+Flowers are red-purple or maroon, 3 – 5 cm wide, and borne singly on stout, hairy axillary stalks (peduncles), appearing with or before the leaves in the spring.
+The fruit is a large yellowish to brown berry 5 – 15 cm long and weighing up to 510 g that is edible and sweet.
 Native to eastern North America.
-Click here to read my blog on this species
+Click here to read my blog on Asimina triloba

 Taxonomy of Annonaceae

-The Annonaceae family has approx 2300 species in 111 genera of the Magnoliales Order in the Magnoliids Clade of Peripheral (Non-dicot or monocot) Angiosperms.
+The Annonaceae family has 2503 species in 108 genera.
+They are part of the Magnoliales order in the Magnoliids clade of the peripheral (not true dicot or monocot) angiosperms.

 Key Differences From Similar Families